StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### update_compaction_per_tablet_min_interval_seconds

 - **Default:** 120
-- **Description:** The minimum time interval for Update Compaction of each tablet in the Primary key model.
+- **Description:** The minimum time interval at which Update Compaction is triggered for each tablet in a Primary Key table.

 #### max_update_compaction_num_singleton_deltas

 - **Default:** 1000
-- **Description:** The maximum number of rowsets merged in a single Update Compaction.
+- **Description:** The maximum number of rowsets that can be merged in a single Update Compaction.

 #### update_compaction_size_threshold

 - **Default:** 268435456 bytes
-- **Description:** The Compaction Score of the Primary key model is calculated based on the file size, which is different from the number of files of other models.
-This parameter can be used to make the Compaction Score of the Primary key model similar to that of other models, making it easier for users to understand.
+- **Description:** The Compaction Score of Primary Key tables is calculated based on the file size, which is different from other table types.
+This parameter can be used to make the Compaction Score of Primary Key tables similar to that of other table types, making it easier for users to understand.

 #### update_compaction_result_bytes

-- **Default:** 1073741824 bytes
+- **Default:** 1073741824
-- **Description:** The maximum result size of a single Update Compaction merge.
+- **Description:** The maximum result size of a single Update Compaction.

 #### update_compaction_delvec_file_io_amp_ratio

 - **Default:** 2
-- **Description:** Used to control the priority of compaction for rowsets containing delvec files in the Primary Key table model.
+- **Description:** Used to control the priority of compaction for rowsets that contain Delvec files in Primary Key tables.
 The larger the value, the higher the priority.

 #### repair_compaction_interval_seconds

 - **Default:** 600
-- **Description:** Repair Compaction thread polling interval.
+- **Description:** The interval to poll Repair Compaction threads.

 #### manual_compaction_threads

 - **Default:** 4
-- **Description:** Manual Compaction Number of threads.
+- **Description:** Number of threads for Manual Compaction.

 #### enable_rowset_verify

 - **Default:** false
-- **Description:** When enabled, the correctness of the generated rowset will be checked after Compaction and Schema Change.
+- **Description:** Whether to verify the correctness of generated rowsets.
+When enabled, the correctness of the generated rowsets will be checked after Compaction and Schema Change.

 #### enable_size_tiered_compaction_strategy